AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Why should I choose Transit architecture?
 -------------------------------------------

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC.
+In the Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC.
 Everything else (the Spoke VPCs to on-prem traffic) is routed through the Transit VPC.

 The alternative to Transit architecture (often referred to as "flat" architecture) is to build one connection, either IPSEC over Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
 This requires changes at the on-prem edge, which requires a change control process that takes from days to weeks.